Introduction

 The Kurdish language and culture are not Iranic, Iranian or Indo-Iranian.

 Our research proves to us that classifying Kurdish as Indo-Iranian is inaccurate in every way and makes it more challenging to standardise the Kurdish language.
 It contradicts the history and development of the Kurdish language.
-The Kurdish language has been spoken by the indigenous people of Kurdistan for thousands of years.
+The Kurdish language has been spoken by the indigenous people of Kurda for thousands of years.
 Kurdish vocabulary and grammar are Kurdish.
 They should not be falsely re-named as Indo-Iranian/ Iranian/ Iranic/ Persian.

 The etymology of Kurdish vocabulary have been heavily manipulated to make them appear “Iranian” or Persian, when they are certainly not “Iranian” or Persian.

-Truly, vocabulary from the Kurdish language is not Iranic/ Iranian/ Indo-Iranian.
+Truly, vocabulary and any other feature from the Kurdish language is not Iranic/ Iranian/ Indo-Iranian.
 Other attempts have been made to falsely suggest that the Kurdish language was not initially Indo-European, but became “Indo-Europeanized”, causing the ancient Kurdish language to become replaced with an “Iranian” one.
 Furthermore, the word “Iranic” is a manipulation of the word “Iranian”, being another attempt to give the Kurdish language a false Iranian identity.

 Other important features seen in the Kurdish language include grammatical gender, ergativity, pronouns and phonology.
 We see that Kurdish fits best in its own branch of Indo-European languages.
 Our research along with background knowledge shows us that Kurmancî, Soranî, Zazakî, Hewramî, Kełhuřî, Luřî are dialects of the Kurdish language.
 We find it fascinating to discover the similarities and differences between each of the dialects.